CarlaKeresztesi/ts-game/README.md

-# Project Breakdown
+<h1 align="center">🌍🧭📍 Interactive Map Quiz 🌍🧭📍</h1>

+## Overview

-An interactive quiz of 5 questions on a map background.
-When hovering over a certain country to take me to the question "What is ['this'] country's capital?" where ['this'] will be a country name.
-Countries:
+&nbsp;&nbsp;&nbsp;&nbsp; Presenting an interactive quiz built with **TypeScript**, **HTML**, **CSS**, and **SCSS**.
+The goal is to test your geography knowledge by identifying the capital cities of five countries.
+When you hover over a country on a styled map background, you'll be prompted with the question: When clicking over certain countries to open the question "What is ['this country']'s capital?"['this country'] will be replaced by a country name, from the following list:

 1. Japan - Tokyo
 2. France - Paris